StevenWafeek/Ruby_enumerable/README.md

 ### Key Features <a name="key-features"></a>

-- Decodes a message wrote using morse code.
+- Create My own Enumerable.
 - Use of Ruby's best practices.
 - Use of Gitflow.
 - Use of linters.